willfurnass/sheffield_hpc/hpc/modules.rst

         * ``module help modulename`` – may show longer description of the module if present in the modulefile
         * ``man module`` – detailed explanation of the above commands and others

-More information on the Environment Modules software can be found on the `project's site <http://modules.sourceforge.net/>`_.